jimmieego/reading-notes/CSS/CSS-in-Depth.md

 **Top, Right, Bottom, Left**: The order of properties that apply individually to all four sides of the box like a clock (e.g., `margin` and `padding`).
 If the declaration ends before one of the four sides is given a value, that side takes its value from the opposite side.
 If you specify only one value, it will apply to all four sides.

 **Horizontal, Vertical**: The order of properties that only support up to two values (e.g., `background-position`).
 The two values represent a Cartesian grid.

+## Working with relative units

+When you’ve multiple ways to solve a particular problem, you’ll need to favor the solution that works more generally under multiple and different circumstances.